MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Use Azure AD for managing other cloud environments.** Azure AD isn't just an identity platform for Azure and Microsoft 365.
 Use Azure AD to gain access to other cloud environments for popular Software as a Service (SaaS) and cloud platforms like Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 For more information, see the [Azure AD Application gallery](/azure/active-directory/manage-apps/overview-application-gallery).

-**Use a secure cloud computing architecture (SCCA).** Each Defense organization should deploy an [SCCA-compliant](/azure/azure-government/compliance/secure-azure-computing-architecture) landing zone architecture in Azure subscriptions attached to the primary tenant.
+**Use a secure cloud computing architecture (SCCA).** Each defense organization should deploy an [SCCA-compliant](/azure/azure-government/compliance/secure-azure-computing-architecture) landing zone architecture in Azure subscriptions attached to the primary tenant.

 **Segment Azure resource management in a single tenant.** You should use Azure RBAC for resource and management isolation for subscriptions within an [Enterprise Scale Landing Zone](/azure/cloud-adoption-framework/ready/enterprise-scale/implementation).
 Consider [transferring subscriptions](/azure/role-based-access-control/transfer-subscription) from secondary tenants to the primary tenant.